garyfleming/lets-begin/lets-begin.md

 # It's Morbin' Time!

-^ You end up with a flop like Jared Leto In Morbius; he's not a proven action movie lead and probably won't be now.
+^ You end up with a flop like Morbius, with Jared Leto; he's not a proven action movie lead.
 ^ That said, if you find the right charistmatic unknown actor, and give them a proven IP within the framework of the most successful moneymaking cinematic project in history, it can work out just fine.

 ---